better-internet/radworks-docs/docs/connecting-to-ethereum/registering-a-name.md

 ![Radicle Web Client][wc]

 Search for the name you'd like to register to see if it's available.
 If it is, you'll be given the option to register the name.
-If it is taken, you'll be able to the address that owns the name.

 ![Register name][rn]